-- I'm #passwordless because my brain has more important - More than 1/3 of online transactions are abandoned at checkout because users forget their passwords, Mastercard has found.
-This June, go #passwordless and see your online - I'm passwordless because over 80% of data breaches occur due to weak passwords?
-Stop putting your business at risk; it's time to go #Passwordless this #passwordlessday.
+- I'm #passwordless because my brain has more important things to remember. - More than 1/3 of online transactions are abandoned at checkout because users forget their passwords, Mastercard has found.
+This June, go #passwordless and see your online transactions soar.